santhosh-programmer/Web-Design-for-Everybody-Coursera/Advanced-Styling-with-Responsive-Design/week-1/Basic_Concepts_in_Responsive_Design_approaches.md

     3) Designing pages for multiple platforms by incorporating fluid measurements and varying CSS rules.

 _ANS: 3) Designing pages for multiple platforms by incorporating fluid measurements and varying CSS rules._<hr>

+### Question 3
+Adaptive design with dynamic serving is....

+    1) Designing pages for multiple platforms by incorporating fluid measurements and varying CSS rules.
+    2) Designing pages for the mobile view.
+    3) Designing multiple pages, one for each type of major device (phone, tablet, laptop, and desktop)

+_ANS: 3) Designing multiple pages, one for each type of major device (phone, tablet, laptop, and desktop)_<hr>